ElmerAvila09/azure-infraestructure-project/README.md

 ```sh
 terraform plan -out solution.plan
 ```
-11. Input the `prefix` as it will be requested by the CLI, which should be used for all resources in this example, and a `vm_number`, which represents the number of Virtual Machines to be created.
+11. Input the `prefix` as it will be requested by the CLI, which should be used for all resources in this example.

 12. Create the web server infrastructure by running the command:
 ```sh